tevydavid/books/README.md

 ####Technical Requirements:
 1. Create JSON representations of the content.
-2. Use JavaScript to create the templates which will provide the markup and populate the content on the page.
+2. Use templates which will provide the markup and populate the content on the page.
 3. Identify and use a commonly used breakpoint for your responsive styles.